Favourite FP Project Management Software Features

 Although I think this one is gaining in popularity, I still encounter some uninitiated clients.
-Function Point allows you to make as many different home screens as you wish.
+Function Point’s project management software allows you to make as many different home screens as you wish.
 Perhaps you don’t need to view timesheets, Jobs and Tasks, and Pinned Notes as much as you’d like to see your Recently Viewed Items, a Profit Summary and a Calendar.
 There are plenty of tile combinations, and once created, it’s very quick to toggle between your dashboard views throughout the day.

 The Quick Search languished for a long time at the bottom of your FP screens, but it has had a recent move up.
 This little treasure is the speediest way to get you to the data you need within any of the FP modules.

-You’ll see the option to Add Link in the top right of any Job Details page.
-Use this feature to associate any URL to your job — for example: link to a Google document, online image, Dropbox folder, or website.
-I’m a fan of being able to keep anything and everything that might be associated to a job, attached to that job in the project management system.
+You’ll see the option to Add a Link in the top right of any Job Details page.
+Use this project management feature to associate any URL to your job — for example, link to a Google document, online image, Dropbox folder, or website.
+I’m a fan of being able to keep anything and everything that might be associated with a job attached to that job in the project management system.

 Unlimited Number of Briefs Within a Job

 I’ve blogged about this one before, but there’s no harm in promoting it again because it’s just that useful.
 I recommend getting into the habit of using the briefs module.
 Briefs don’t need to be limited to the start of work — get one in place for a mid-way check and a “how did we do” follow-up.
 Attach them all to the same job, and learn from the data to keep improving your processes.